 Sitting at the bottom of an enticing pile of large rocks, Jacob’s Well welcomes playful swimmers each year in addition to scuba divers who don’t mind taking their lives into their own hands.

 Jacob’s Well looms large in the minds of local children, who challenge one another to jump off ever higher rocks into the pristine depths and tell one another ghost stories about the divers who have lost their lives below.
-What they fail to warn each other or newcomers about, however, is how intensely cold the water is- the water never ventures above 69 degrees.
+Despite the ghost stories and dangers of scuba diving, swimming at Jacob’s Well is reasonably safe and incredibly popular.

 Recently, drought conditions in the area have led to reduced water flow in the spring.
 As of February 2023, Hays County Parks officials have deemed the area unsafe and closed it to swimmers for the foreseeable future.

 Looking around is free (in addition to the well, there's a small nature trail at the park), but swimming comes with a fee and a reservation.
 (Because of low water levels, swimming reservations are currently unavailable.)

 It's about a 15-minute walk from the parking area to the well, including a sometimes slippery descent right before you reach the swimming area.

 Jacob's Well offers "hiking only" hours from 8 a.m. to 10 a.m.

 No dogs or pets are allowed at the park.